White Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gio Urshela and the Los Angeles Angels take the field on Tuesday at Guaranteed Rate Field against Lucas Giolito, who is starting for the Chicago White Sox.
-First pitch will be at 8:10 PM ET.
+Luis Robert and the Chicago White Sox square off against Gio Urshela and the Los Angeles Angels on Wednesday at 2:10 PM ET, in the final of a three-game series at Guaranteed Rate Field.

-The Angels are +120 moneyline underdogs in this matchup with the favored White Sox (-145).
-Chicago (-1.5) is favored on the run line.
-The over/under is 9 runs for this matchup (with +100 odds to go over and -120 odds on the under).
+The Angels have been listed as +115 moneyline underdogs for this matchup with the favorite White Sox (-140).
+The over/under is 9 runs for this contest (with -110 odds to hit the over and -110 odds to go under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.